scapingerman/CLA-LoRA-From-DTN7-to-uD3TN/README.md

 If you're working with the **Heltec LoRa 32 V3** model, keep in mind that this model uses an **ESP32-S3** microcontroller, which has some key differences compared to the standard ESP32 used in earlier versions of this board.
 The **ESP32-S3** introduces some additional challenges, especially when working on **Windows 11**.

 ### Common Issues and Solutions
-On **Windows 11**, you may face issues when trying to flash the firmware correctly.
-One interesting detail is that, in some cases, the operating system requires that the folder path where the project is stored doesn't contain any **spaces** or **special characters**.
-It might seem trivial, but I spent hours searching for a solution, and the fix turned out to be as simple as renaming the project folder and removing those characters!
-Although I haven't found the exact link again where I discovered this solution, I hope this helps others in similar situations.
+On Windows 11, you may encounter issues when flashing firmware if your Windows username contains spaces or special characters.
+The solution is to ensure that the username does not have any spaces or special characters.
+It might seem like a small detail, but this simple fix saved me hours of troubleshooting.
+While I can't find the exact link where I discovered this, I hope this helps others facing the same issue.

 ### Using **PlatformIO** with **rf95modem**
 For those interested in using **PlatformIO** as firmware for their **Heltec LoRa 32 V3** projects, you can use the **rf95modem** firmware.
 This is an excellent option for working with LoRa.